micronucleus/micronucleus/Readme.txt

       * Remove redundant code in usbdriver to reduce code size.
     - Automated build system for the command line tool using Gitgub actions thanks to @quinot
     - Static binaries for MacOS and linux command line tool.
 Thanks @stonehippo
-    - Increase available use program size by 64 bytes for most implementations
+    - Increase available user program size by 64 bytes for most implementations
     - Cumulative minor fixed contributed throughout 2019-2020.
 Bit thanks to everyone!

 Credits